01 of 13

 Tomato bruschetta is a wonderfully easy way to enjoy fresh, ripe, seasonal tomatoes.
-Play around with these as much as you like - add other chopped vegetables, try basil oil, use different herbs, add a bit of cheese - bruschetta are endlessly flexible just start with chopped tomatoes, a bit of olive oil, and a sprinkle of salt on some toasted (preferably garlic-rubbed) bread.
+Play around with these as much as you like—add other chopped vegetables, try basil oil, use different herbs, add a bit of cheese—bruschetta has endless flexibility.
+Just start with chopped tomatoes, a bit of olive oil, and a sprinkle of salt on some toasted (preferably garlic-rubbed) bread.

 Bruschetta is traditionally made with stale bread and for a good reason.
-When you toast up stale bread, it's a bit harder, a bit more able to stand up to tomato juices and olive oil than is fresh bread.
+When you toast up stale bread, it's a bit harder and a bit more able to stand up to tomato juices and olive oil than is fresh bread.

 12 of 13Continue to 13 of 13 below.